 Let’s see what this dancing thing is about, and lay the foundations so you can be a capable social dancer.

 Learning too quickly!
-Imagine you’re building a block of apartments, the time, energy and effort you put into laying a quality foundation will affect the rest of the building.
+Imagine you’re building a block of apartments, the time, energy and effort you put into laying a quality foundation will affect the longevity & quality of the building.

 Skipping levels in groups classes.
 Each level of class is reliant on members having completed the previous level(s) of dancing.
-If you have not completed the preceding level it makes it hard for your teacher to teach the correct material, it can make you feel embarrassed if you can’t get something and it can frustrate other members that are trying to learn new material.
+If you have not completed the preceding level it makes it hard for your teacher to teach the correct material and it can frustrate other members that are trying to learn new material.
 If you’re unsure of which level is best for you, ask your teacher.

 Learn some groovy new step patterns and becoming more confident and stylish on the dance floor.